mlmanale/gigabite/README.md

 <h1> GigaBite Cafe </h1>

 <h2> Overview </h2>
-<strong> GigaBite </strong> is a cooking simulator webgame that walks users through a simple recipe.
+<strong> GigaBite </strong> is a cafe simulator webgame that walks users through a simple recipe.
 It utilizes the p5.js and Tone.js libraries.
 As of now, this game is only playable with an Arduino Uno kit.

 <h2> How to Play</h2>